Omarelshall1995/flask-devops-task/README.md

 ---

-## flask app
+## Flask App

-simple flask app that returns a basic message.
+Simple Flask app that returns a basic message.

 ```python
 from flask import Flask